A Fast Kernel-based Conditional Independence test with Application to Causal Discovery: FastKCI: A Scalable and Parallel Kernel-based Conditional Independence Test

 \subsection{Computational Complexity}

 Assuming balanced partitions, each block contains roughly $n/V$ samples.
 The complexity of KCI per block is then $\mathcal{O}((n/V)^3)$, and the total complexity becomes $\mathcal{O}(J n^3 / V^2)$.
-Since each of the $J$ runs is fully parallelizable, the wall-clock cost is significantly reduced compared to the original $\mathcal{O}(n^3)$ cost.
+Since the $J$ partitions are fully parallelizable, the wall-clock cost is significantly reduced compared to the original $\mathcal{O}(n^3)$ cost.

+While the formal complexity expression of FastKCI appears cubic in $n$, this perspective presumes that $V$ is a small, fixed constant.
+In practice, for the mixture model to effectively approximate the underlying distribution of the conditioning set $Z$, the number of components $V$ can increase with the sample size.
+This scaling ensures that the number of samples within each cluster ($n/V$) remains manageable, preventing single partitions from becoming a computational bottleneck.
+If $V$ is chosen to scale with $n$, the effective computational complexity of FastKCI becomes nearly linear in $n$.
+We support this by our experiments, where we show manageable computation times in large samples by growing $V$.

 The complete procedure is summarized in Algorithm \ref{alg:fastkci}.